Self-reliance and sustainability in the 21st century.

 The Small Home, Big Decisions series follows Jennifer and her husband, Tyler, as they build a self-reliant homestead on a piece of country property in northeastern Kansas.
 The series will delve into questions that arise during their building process and the decisions they make along the way.
 The posts are a work in progress, written as their home-building adventure unfolds.

 A funny thing happened to us last week.
 We were told we could borrow a sum of money that is larger than I can imagine.
 I tried to envision it all stacked up in neat rows, and how much space it would need.
 I couldn’t.
 But, that’s just as well — we are imagining instead the walls, roof, flooring, driveway, drilled well and built-in root cellar that will make up our future home.
-We’re envisioning the tangible outcome of borrowing money from the bank.
+We’re envisioning the tangible outcome

 Below, we’ve outlined our loan process, but each bank will have different terms and you’ll obviously have your own financial circumstances to meet.
 Full disclosure: Tyler worked for many years at a credit union, and so getting a loan is one area we feel more confident in than, say, septic system installation.